substrate-system/keys/README.md

 Encrypt the given key to the public key, and return the result as a base64 string.

+> !NOTE
+> This is only relevant for RSA keys

 ```ts
 import { encryptKeyTo } from '@substrate-system/keys/rsa'